How experienced is my surgeon?

 • Has Fellowship sub-speciality training in refractive (Laser Eye) Surgery.

-In addition, it is a good idea to seek a Laser Eye surgeon who has demonstrable experience in the specific procedure you are interested in (e.g., LASIK, ReLEx SMILE, PRK/LASEK, or PRESBYOND® Laser Blended Vision, etc).
+It is a good idea to look for a surgeon who has experience in the specific procedure you are interested in (e.g., LASIK, ReLEx SMILE, PRK/LASEK, or PRESBYOND® Laser Blended Vision, etc), and to check what range of prescriptions your chosen clinic can safely treat.